BUEC500C1/health-monitor-health_app/README.md

 Author: Dingjun Bian

-Description: recieve the real time data of multiple sensors and evalute the data
+Description: Recieve the real time data of multiple sensors and process the data.Send the processed data to database for

+storage.
+Check whether it is within normal range, send signal to alert if we detect something abnormal.

--- Input:data of pulse blood pressure,blood oxygen
+-- Input:data of pulse ,blood pressure and blood oxygen.

--- Output:transfer the processed data to database
+-- Output:transfer the processed data to database, send data to  alert